postgresml/postgresml/pgml-cms/docs/guides/unified-rag.md

 ---
 description: >-
-  Unified RAG is an alternative to typically RAG systems where embedding, retrieval, reranking, and text-generation are combined under on service.
+  Unified RAG is an alternative to typical RAG systems where embedding, retrieval, reranking, and text generation are unified under on service.
 featured: true
 ---

 # Unified RAG

+This is not a post about the typically modern RAG workflow, this is a demonstration of Unified RAG and the simplicity and power it provides.

 ## Introduction

 Retrieval Augmented Generation (RAG) is domain specific jargon that simply means augmenting LLMs with context to improve their response.
-For example, if I were to ask an LLM: “How do I use pgml.transform?”.
+For example, if I were to ask an LLM: "How do I write a select statement with pgml.transform?".
 I would most likely get an unsatisfactory mostly incorrect example.

-However, if I were to first provide it with some context about the pgml.transform function, and then asked it “How do I use pgml.transform?”.
+However, if I were to first provide it with some context about the pgml.transform function, and then asked it "How do I write a select statement with pgml.transform?".
 I would likely get a much better answer.

 RAG has grown rapidly in popularity.
 It is not an esoteric practice run only by advanced machine learning practitioners, but is used widely by anyone who wants to improve the output of their LLMs.
 It is most commonly used by chatbots to better answer user questions.